wilfredwaheejr/Mapping_Earthquakes/README.md

 ## Purpose

-The purpose of this repository is to show how javascript and APIs can be used visualize data that can be easily read and investigated by users.
+The purpose of this repository is to show how javascript and APIs can be used to visualize data that can be easily read and investigated by users.